1reemy/Etch-a-Sketch/README.md

 This program was created using HTML, CSS and Javascript.

 ## Lessons Learnt
--I learnt how to Event Handler Events, namely mouseover to enable the user to manipulate the drawing area.
+- I learnt how to Event Handler Events, namely mouseover to enable the user to manipulate the drawing area.
--The most significant feature learnt was how to enable multiple divs to be generated within the grid.
+- The most significant feature learnt was how to enable multiple divs to be generated within the grid.
--Flexbox was also used to organize the HTML elements on the webpage. media queries were added to the program for mobile device responsiveness.
+- Flexbox was also used to organize the HTML elements on the webpage. media queries were added to the program for mobile device responsiveness.